-The testing and research we have conducted found that folks in a church setting are are more accepting and trusting of a local, 10-digit phone number than a short code.
-Also, a short code does not allow for someone to respond to the message received to ask a question or get more information.
+The testing and research we have conducted found that folks in a church setting are more accepting and trusting of a local, 10-digit phone number than a shortcode.

-Our suggestion is to send your messages from your long code to build trust and relationships with your people with 2-way communication.
+Sending your messages from your 10-digit local number helps build trust and relationships with your people with 2-way communication.
 After all, 45% of text messages are responded to and the long code is the only way for people to respond back to you in a personal way!

 The true power of text messaging is to interact with people in a personal and intimate way.
 The goal is to reach people and build relationships outside of our church walls.
 To keep the conversation going... you need to have a local phone number for your people to interact with.

 There are other great benefits to having a 10-digit phone number:

 You can have meaningful two-way communication.